BitcoinCacheMachine/BitcoinCacheMachine/README.md

 * Enhance overall security and performance and network health by running a Tor middle relay and serving bitcoin blocks over Tor.
 * Facilitate local (SSH) and remote using [SSH port-forwarding](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding) with TOR transport for cluster administration.

-## How to Run Bitcoin Cache Machine
+## What is needed to Run Bitcoin Cache Machine

 If you can run a modern Linux kernel and [LXD](https://linuxcontainers.org/lxd/), you can run BCM.
-BCM workload components run as background server-side processes only, so you'll usually want to have one or more always-on computers with a reliable Internet connection.
-User-facing GUI applications such as Electrum Wallet are containerized and require docker (LXC is NOT required for GUI apps).
+BCM data-center workload components run as background server-side processes, so you'll usually want to have one or more always-on computers with a reliable Internet connection, especially if you're running something like BTCPay Server, which serves web pages (e.g., invoices) to external third parties or running a liquidity-providing Lightning node.
+User-facing GUI applications such as Electrum Wallet are containerized.
 You can run BCM data-center workloads in a hardware-based VM (default) or directly on bare-metal.

-BCM application components are deployed using the [LXD REST API](https://github.com/lxc/lxd/blob/master/doc/rest-api.md) and [Docker API](https://www.docker.com/).
-LXD is widely available on various free and open-source linux platforms.
-Don't worry too much about all the dependencies.
-The BCM CLI is designed to handle the installation and deployment of all software.
+All you need to get started is an SSH endpoint running Ubuntu 18.04.
+When running BCM standalone such a user-facing desktop or laptop, data center workloads run within the context of [KVM-based Virtual Machine](https://www.linux-kvm.org/page/Main_Page) if supported by the hardware.
+README.md in the `cluster` directory has more details on prepping a bare-bones Ubuntu Server for a dedicated back-end server.

 ## Getting Started